Characterizing Exoplanet Habitability: Surface Pressure and Temperature

 Collision induced absorption features and dimer features---both of which are quite sensitive to background pressure---have been proposed as key indicators of pressure on exoplanets \citep{misraetal2014a}.
 Such features have been detected in transmission spectra of Earth's atmosphere \citep{palleetal2009}, and in near-infrared spectra of the Pale Blue Dot \citep{schwietermanetal2015}.
 In general, collision induced absorption and dimer features are usually stronger in reflected light and thermal emission spectra, since these techniques tend to probe deeper into atmospheres than transit spectra.
-Strong molecular nitrogen pressure induced absorption is limited to a feature near 4.3~$\mu$m \citep{schwietermanetal2015}, key molecular oxygen features are at 1.06, 1.27, and 7~$\mu$m \citep{misraetal2014a}, carbon dioxide has a broad feature near 7~$\mu$m \citep{baranovetal2004}, and molecular hydrogen (which has been proposed as a potential major atmospheric constituent for, e.g., super-Earths) has numerous features spanning the visible, near-infrared, and thermal infrared \citep{frommholdetal2010,abeletal2011}.
+Strong molecular nitrogen pressure induced absorption is limited to a feature near 4.3~$\mu$m \citep{schwietermanetal2015}, key molecular oxygen features are at 1.06, 1.27, and 7~$\mu$m \citep{misraetal2014a}, carbon dioxide has a broad feature near 7~$\mu$m \citep{baranovetal2004}, and molecular hydrogen has numerous features spanning the visible, near-infrared, and thermal infrared \citep{frommholdetal2010,abeletal2011}.